Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 As shown in Figure 1,
 all of the models did worse on the benchmark when asked to return JSON-wrapped code in a tool function call.
-Most did significantly worse, performing far below the result obtained with the markdown strategy.
+Most did significantly worse, performing well below the result obtained with the markdown strategy.

 Some noteworthy observations: